|

 The separating of the left brain and right brain tasks, in the

-art of mixing article was mind blowing,
+art of mixing article was mind blowing, LOL.

 ID - Musselburgh, Scotland.